 Bits: 3 3 2

-Figure 9-189f—EMLSR Parameter Update field format
+Figure 9-189f—EMLSR/EMLMR Parameter Update field format

 The EMLSR Parameter Update field is optionally included in the EML Operating Mode Notification frame, and the presence of this field is indicated by the EMLSR Parameter Update Control subfield of the EML Control field.
 The EMLSR Parameter Update field is present if, at the time of the EML Operating Mode Notification frame transmission, the non-AP MLD intends to update the EMLSR Padding Delay subfield or the EMLSR Transition Delay subfield of the non-AP MLD or both from their respective last transmitted value(s) included either in the EML Capabilities subfield in the Common Info field of the Basic Multi-Link element in the (Re)association Request frame that the non-AP MLD transmits, or in the last successfully transmitted EML Operating Mode Notification frame; the EMLSR Parameter Update field is not present otherwise.